Verona

 Practical notes

 Language: Italian, with strong tourist-English in the centre.
 Currency: euro.
 The centre is walkable but sits inside a large ZTL; do not drive in.
 The Verona Card covers many sites and can save money if you visit several.
-Opera-season prices spike sharply across hotels and restaurants — budget and book accordingly, or come in the shoulder months.
+Opera-season prices spike sharply across hotels and restaurants; budget and book accordingly, or come in spring or autumn.
 ATMs and card acceptance are normal; carry some cash for the wine villages and small producers.
 Nearest major hospital: Verona (Azienda Ospedaliera Universitaria Integrata di Verona).

 ---